 - Trees that normally leaf out here at this time include Pin and Choke Cherry, Manitoba and Norway Maple, Trembling Aspen, Serviceberry (flowers before leaves ) and the willows.
 Leaf out can proceed very fast, so pay attention!
 Sketching leaves from one day to the next can show marked changes as they unfurl.
 Some leaves lie fully-formed within the buds and just have to be ‘inflated’.

 - May 5 is the mid-point of spring and in Southern regions the last frost generally occurs by mid-month or a bit later.
 It may be sooner or later where you are – find out, (scroll down) and compare that to the actual last day of frost this year.

-- If you missed the Lyrid meteor shower, you might try the Eta Aquarid shower to the southeast an hour or two before dawn on May 4-6, and may be best to look on the 5th.
-It will be best in the Southern Hemisphere, but you might catch the odd meteor if you’re up anyway.
+- If you missed the Lyrid meteor shower, you might try the Eta Aquarid shower (scroll down) to the southeast an hour or two before dawn on May 4-6, and may be best to look on the 5th.
+It will be better in the Southern Hemisphere, but the sky will be moonless and you might catch the odd meteor if you’re up anyway.

 - Most of the visible planets are still bunched in the predawn sky, with Jupiter and Venus extremely close April 30/May 1, while Mercury approaches the Pleiades to the west after sunset (scroll down).
 The waxing crescent moon joins them on the 2nd.